Two 'Fracture Critical' Local Bridge Projects Need More Public Comments, Not Done Deal

 “So, in the event that something major were to happen to those bridges, the only way to get into doing some of those repairs would be to shut them down, and we know what the end result looks like.

-“Just as an aside, all of the bridges out there are still in what they’re calling candidate status, meaning that – as we continue to go through planning, we go through environmental studies, we’d go through a bunch of different processes that we have to go through with the federal highway administration.”
+“Just as an aside, all of the bridges out there are still in what they’re calling candidate status, meaning that – as we continue to go through planning, we go through environmental studies, and additional processes.”

 The estimated cost of construction is between $90 million and $105 million for the two new bridges that would be built next to the current bridges along I-80.

 PennDOT says that it does not have enough funds to do all of the bridges that are candidates for replacements and have suggested tolls for the new bridges.
-The current federal infrastructure bill for bridges requires state funding as a partial match, and PennDOT does not feel that it is feasible.
+The current federal infrastructure bill for bridges requires state funding as a partial match.
+Although PennDOT feels the match is feasible, the funds covering the cost of all of the candidate bridges aren’t feasible because it would use all of the funds – and then some.

-A proposal by PennDOT for towing to pay the cost of the construction includes one-way tolling on Canoe Creek eastbound and Canoe Creek west.
-Tolls would be paid through E-Z Pass or by license plate.
-A towing facility will be constructed east of the new bridge.
+A proposal by PennDOT for tolling to pay the cost of the construction includes one-way tolling on Canoe Creek eastbound in Clarion County and North Fork West in Jefferson County.
+Tolls would be paid through E-Z Pass or by the license plate.
+A tolling facility will be constructed east of the new bridge.

 Drivers will not be required to stop to pay a toll.
 The tolling facility will record vehicles as a pass under the gantry sensor.
 Tolls are expected to be one $1 to $2 for passenger cars using an E–Z Pass at each toll location.
 Toll payment by license plate would cost more.